Info

 Double-check your submission before uploading, especially for the evaluation dataset (you only get one chance!).

 Langfuse is required for tracking and validation purposes only.
 Your score will be calculated exclusively based on the output files you submit, not on Langfuse tracking data.
-Make sure to include your Langfuse session ID in all submissions as per the instructions in the Train & Learn section.
+Make sure to include your Langfuse session ID in all submissions as per the instructions in the Resource Management learning material.

 We’ll publish a full list of results and notify all finalists no later than 10 working days after the day of the challenge.